zephyrproject-rtos/zephyr/tests/power/multicore/README.rst

 ::

-    $ cd tests/power/multicore/lmt TEST_CASE=sleep-success
+    $ cd tests/power/multicore/lmt
+    $ mkdir build && cd build
+    $ cmake -DBOARD=quark_se_c1000_devboard -DTEST_CASE=sleep-success ..
     $ make

-When 'TEST_CASE=sleep-fail', application is busy for 5 seconds and idle for 15 seconds.
+When test case compiled with no flags enabled, the application is busy for 5 seconds and idle for 15 seconds.
 This means that ARC core will be busy when LMT core tries to enter in DEEP_SLEEP, and it will fail.
 In this case the output on your console should look like this:

 ::